 Six months after this study was published, another team of researchers looked at the same database of pregnancy outcomes — but found that Zofran doubled the risk of having a baby with a heart defect, leading to a 30% overall increased risk of birth defects.
 About 5% of babies exposed to Zofran had a birth defect, compared to 3.5% of babies who were not exposed.

 Want to feel even worse about the doctors recommending using Zofran when pregnant?

 In July 2012, the Justice Department ordered GSK to pay $3 billion for illegally marketing many drugs off-label, including Zofran to pregnant women with morning sickness.
 This means that the manufacturer of Zofran purposely, knowingly and actively sought out pregnant women to buy this drug despite the lack of safety data available.
 Profit over people.

 GSK also paid kickbacks to doctors who prescribed Zofran.
-Take note that this happens with other drugs as well (including the vaccines that your child will receive!)
+Take note that this happens with other drugs as well.

 Despite having never been approved for use during pregnancy, Zofran is currently the top-selling morning sickness drug in the US.

 What is taking the place of Zofran for moms who want a pill for morning sickness?